 What to Avoid

-Don't use LeetCode-style algorithm problems as the primary filter.
-Strong AI engineers may not be competitive programmers, and vice versa.
-Don't stretch the process beyond two weeks - in this market, slow hiring means lost candidates.
-And don't have non-technical interviewers evaluate technical depth.
+LeetCode-style algorithm problems make a poor primary filter for AI engineers - strong ML practitioners may not be competitive programmers, and vice versa.
+Extending the process beyond two weeks will cost you candidates in this market.
+And don’t have non-technical interviewers evaluate technical depth.
 Use AI-experienced engineers or bring in external technical assessors if needed.

 One more thing: be transparent about your AI infrastructure maturity.
 Candidates who expect a mature MLOps stack will be frustrated at a company still running Jupyter notebooks in production.
 Set expectations honestly, and frame immaturity as an opportunity for the right candidate to build something from scratch.